 Rakeable materials may be placed in paper leaf bags or barrels.
 If residents choose to use plastic bags they must empty contents from bags and take empty plastic bags home for proper disposal.

 Leaves, grass, and other rake able yard wastes

-Brush and branches less than 4-foot wide and 4-inches long
+Brush and branches less than 4- feet long and 4-inch diameter

 $5 per carload, more for larger amounts.
 Payment is by check only.